csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

-The app has a built-in, pre-configured user interface with nine sliders, five push buttons, one trackpad, and a 3-dimensional accelerometer that are pre-assigned to control channels which can be read using Csound's&nbsp;
+The app has a built-in, pre-configured user interface with nine sliders, five push buttons, one trackpad, and a 3-dimensional accelerometer that are pre-assigned to control channels which can be read using Csound's [chnget](https://csound.com/docs/manual/chnget.html) opcode.
-[chnget](https://csound.com/docs/manual/chnget.html) opcode.

 The app also contains an embedded Web browser, based on WebKit, that